Kingxukai/linux/Documentation/input/devices/amijoy.rst

          | LEFT  | X    | LX  | 5   | 35    |
          +-------+------+-----+-----+-------+

-         With normal (NTSC or PAL) horiz. line rate, the pots will give a full scale (FF) reading with about 500k ohm in one frame time.
-With proportionally faster horiz. line times, the counters will count proportionally faster.
+         With normal (NTSC or PAL) horiz. line rate, the woke pots will give a full scale (FF) reading with about 500k ohm in one frame time.
+With proportionally faster horiz. line times, the woke counters will count proportionally faster.
          This should be noted when doing variable beam displays.

 POTGO